 With Kapp at the helm, the company grew.
 Custom-designed ties for businesses and groups were the bread and butter, but always with an ear for what their customers needed.
 Custom cummerbunds?
 We can sort that our for you.
 Bowties?
 Certainly.
 Another natural addition to the product list was custom scarves.
 Why should men have all the custom apparel fun?

-When Feinberg-Galvez came to the table, she recognized and took up the family business’s mantra: It’s not only about doing what we can for our customers but about doing what we can do well.
+When Feinberg-Galvez came to the table, she took up the business’s mantra: It’s not only about doing what we can for our customers but about doing what we can do well.
 With that clear vision for growth, Feinberg-Galvez had an idea for another product.

-By that time, Corporate Textiles was renamed to Shop4ties and then Shop4ties And More.
-In a canny move, Kapp first changed the name in 2001 to reflect the way new customers would find them: searching the internet.
+By that time, Corporate Textiles was renamed to Shop4ties to reflect the way new customers would find them: searching the internet.
+As the business grew, Shop4ties became Shop4ties And More.
 So in 2011, embracing the invitation of “And More,” Feinberg-Galvez pitched custom Hawaiian shirts.

 Feinberg-Galvez states frankly, “I know that our customers can find another option that’s ten cents cheaper.
 They choose us because of the types of relationships we build with them.”
 And this sort of candor and clarity of mission is what is behind the new name.